 Austin is reeling in another creative accolade.
-On January 26, MovieMaker magazine released its annual list of the best places to live and work as a moviemaker, shining the spotlight on the Capital City for the fifth year in a row.
+On January 26, MovieMaker magazine released its annual list of the best places to live and work as a moviemaker, shining the spotlight on Capital City for the fifth year in a row.

 Like so many Americans impacted by the pandemic, filmmakers are looking outside of the traditional film hubs — Los Angeles and New York — to find other cities conducive to the craft.
 In ranking the best cities, MovieMaker concedes that the COVID-19 crisis is changing the industry (and its annual list).

 "Best Places Hall of Famers Los Angeles and New York City will always be our greatest movie cities, and the strong lockdowns they’ve instituted over the last year will make them stronger in the long run," the magazine says.
-"But in the short term, they’re losing people to other great film cities, as many who have spent months inside insist on more space, lower housing costs, and more great outdoors."
+"But in the short term, they’re losing people to other great film cities, as many who have spent months inside insist on more space, lower housing costs, and greater outdoors."

 Austin is among those great film cities, getting the No. 3 spot on spot on the MovieMaker's 2021 "big cities" list.